Leicester Law School

 • Competitions including debating, negotiating, client interviewing as well as mediation.
 All competitions compete at regionals as well as nationals

-• Trips where you will discover more about becoming a professional lawyer, to venues such as the four Inns of Court in London, as well as open days at BPP Law School and The University of Law to learn about the BPTC and LPC exams.
+• Trips to discover more about becoming a professional lawyer, to venues such as the four Inns of Court in London, as well as open days at BPP Law School and The University of Law to learn about the BPTC and LPC exams.
 The annual trip to Strasbourg in France provides members the opportunity to witness cases at the European Court of Human Rights, as well as seeing the inner workings of the European Parliament

 • Opportunities to participate in pro bono work projects that aim to promote greater access to legal aid.
 Students are able to advise on various areas of law and to take on cases where appeal processes have been exhausted